Take as Needed for Pain: Reception

-In 2013, the song "White Nigger" was officially retitled "White Neighbor" during a rehearsal with Melvins drummer Dale Crover.
+In 2013, the song "White Nigger" was officially retitled "White Neighbor" during a rehearsal with Melvins drummer Dale Crover, who expressed discomfort with the song's original name.

 In 2016, Metal Hammer named the album in their list "The 10 Essential Sludge Albums", stating the album "raised the bar".
 In 2017, Rolling Stone listed the album at No. 92 on its list of The 100 Greatest Metal Albums of All Time.

+William York of AllMusic wrote: "Not counting the couple of looped spoken word collages, there isn't a whole lot to distinguish the tracks from one another.
+By the time it ends, the album just blurs into a big mound of corrosive, swampy doom metal riffage.
+But they sure do it well, and their conviction is hard to deny."